 What we don’t: Poor back ventilation.

-Patagonia entered the mountain bike gear arena with their flagship Dirt Roamer series (jackets, pants, etc.), but hydration packs are new to the stage.
+Patagonia entered the mountain bike gear arena a few years back with their flagship Dirt Roamer series (jackets, pants, etc.), with hydration packs being a fairly recent addition to the line.
 The Dirt Roamer 20L here stands out as a high-volume pack that sticks to Patagonia’s ethos with a sustainable and streamlined design.
 The pack has a generous main compartment that’s accessed with vertically oriented zippers (we appreciate that it has two zippers for opening small sections at a time) and a separate side-access sleeve for the water reservoir.
 And although the design is relatively simplistic, it doesn’t skimp on organization with internal elastic loops and small pockets for separating gear.
 Whether you’re headed out on an all-day ride or shuttling in camera gear for the perfect photo op, the Dirt Roamer is well equipped for the job.

-Sweaty backs are part of the mountain bike experience, but we found that the Patagonia fell short of alternatives like the Dakine Drafter and CamelBak Mule Pro below in terms of ventilation.
+Sweaty backs are part of the mountain bike experience, but we found that the Patagonia fell short of alternatives like Dakine's Seeker 18L and Drafter 10L below in terms of ventilation.
 Even though it boasts a mesh backpanel, we were quick to heat up and often found salt deposits from sweat on the rear of the pack.
 Additionally, we noticed more movement and bounce than expected off jumps and drops despite the four-compression-strap layout.
 To be fair, some level of movement is to be expected given the capacity, and the wide, oversized waistbelt helped with stabilization.
 In the end, the Dirt Roamer 20 is too much pack for many riders, but its high-capacity shape and creative zipper design make it a quality option for gear-intensive adventures.

 See the Patagonia Dirt Roamer 20L